licky-licky/toji-no-miko-translations/docs/md/docs/Pair_vs_Pair!_The_New_Year's_Karuta_Competiti....md

 **Kanami:** And I'm glad to hear it\!
 So first off, let's have a strategy meeting\!
 **Kanami:** Hiyori-chaaan, it's all set\!
 Let's get right to it.
 **Hiyori:** Wait, hang on.
 Why did we come out here to the cafeteria?
 And why is all this osechi laid out?
 **Kanami:** Before Mai-chan went home, she made all this for us.
-And you know what they say, "You can't fight on an empty stomach\!"
+And you know what they say, "You can't fight on an empty stomach\!\"
 **Hiyori:** You aren't wrong, but, normally you eat osechi after the new year begins...
 **Kanami:** Chew chew chew...
 Ahh, these simmered black soybeans are so good\~\!
 And these candied chestnuts with sweet potatoes too.
 **Hiyori:** Mmg, you're just going to eat all this good looking food right before my eyes...
 Nnng...